 Why is monitoring battery temperature important?

-Faults in a battery and it’s attached circuits can affect the temperature of the battery.
-Common faults that result in elevated battery temperature are ground faults, shorted cells, poor ventilation or inadequate cooling and lost regulation of charging.
-Battery temperature monitoring can identify these faults, and alert in advance before thermal runaway takes place.
+Faults in a battery and its attached circuits can affect the temperature of the battery.
+Common faults that result in elevated battery temperature are ground faults, shorted cells, poor ventilation or inadequate cooling, and lost regulation of charging.
+Battery temperature monitoring can identify these faults, and alert in advance before a thermal runaway takes place.

 If the battery temperature is not monitored and properly regulated, permanent damage can occur.
 At best, some mechanical distortion or change in the chemical composition will occur, resulting in a costly battery replacement.
 At worst the battery cell can rupture, explode, leak chemicals or cause a fire.

 The increased battery temperature is usually manifested on the negative terminal of the battery.
 When normal operating conditions such as charging and battery load are applied the temperature should not rise more than around 3°C above the ambient temperature.
 Two temperature sensors can be deployed, one located on the negative terminal of the battery, and the other monitoring the ambient temperature.
 The difference between the two sensors can then be used to indicate potential battery health issues or failures in the attached circuits.

 What is the ideal operating temperature for a battery?